Skip to Main Content

 One of the typical operational challenges they faced was not knowing where to refer someone to.
 “Some staff weren’t even aware other programs existed,” Tanner recalls, “and so it just created a lot of challenges for the client to navigate all of those services.”

-Bonterra’s software helped A New Leaf launch a more robust volunteer program, engaging thousands more volunteers.
+Bonterra’s Impact Management software provided A New Leaf with the data they needed to launch a more robust volunteer program, engaging thousands more volunteers.
 “The software helps keep our volunteers updated about their own impact, takes a lot of administrative burden off of staff, and enables everyone to do more good work for the community.”
-It also helps steward donors appropriately, which is key for a nonprofit.
-He adds, “A good software system can keep you on track and accountable for your supporters, and Bonterra does exactly that.”
+It also helps the organization gather the data they need to steward donors appropriately, which is key for a nonprofit.
+Tanner adds, “A good software system can keep you on track and accountable for your supporters, and Bonterra does exactly that.”

 This, in turn, has increased the number of internal referrals.
 “And it’s increased overall client satisfaction,” Tanner says.
 “We’ve seen some really great results from the program.”